dwunger/gazi-guard/README.md

 1. `mod_scripts/` - Contains the unpacked files from your mod.
 2. `source_scripts/` - Contains the unpacked files from the base game's data.pak.

+The script also provides an automatic update feature.
+It monitors the `mod_scripts/` directory for any changes and instantly updates the corresponding `.pak` file with the new mod contents.
+This saves the developers the manual effort of re-packing the mod whenever a change is made.

+## Configuration

+The script uses a `config.ini` file for various settings, which includes:

+- Deep scan option for comparing files and directories
+- Source pak files paths
+- Mod pak file path
+- Overwrite default behavior
+- Hide unpacked content (makes the unpacked directories hidden)
+- Meld path (optional)

+Please adjust these settings as per your requirements before running the script.

 ## Limitations